 In Australia, the laws are pretty clear when it comes to using a mobile phone while driving.
-For example, NSW road rules state an unrestricted licence holder is permitted to use their phone to make a call or play music only if it is secured in a cradle fixed to the vehicle or can be operated without touching any part of the phone (e.g. voice activated controls).
-This is a solid piece of info that far to many people are unaware of.
+For example, NSW road rules state (opens in new tab)an unrestricted licence holder is permitted to use their phone to make a call or play music only if it is secured in a cradle fixed to the vehicle or can be operated without touching any part of the phone (e.g. voice activated controls).
+This is a solid piece of info that far too many people are unaware of.
 A phone can be used as a sat nav, but only if secured in a cradle fixed to the vehicle and again, only if it isn't touched at all while driving.

 So whether you need a phone holder or not depends on your car.
 If the vehicle has Apple CarPlay or Android Auto, your best option is to connect your phone using that system, then shut it away in the glovebox or wherever the car’s USB port or wireless charger is.

-If your car doesn’t have those systems and you don’t want to use it’s own navigation, then a phone holder is an essential.
-It will keep your phone held securely, in a location that isn’t distracting, and you can then use it for navigation.
+If your car doesn’t have those systems and you don’t want to use an integrated navigation system, then a phone holder is an essential.
+It will keep your phone safe and secure, in a location that isn’t distracting, so you can use it for navigation.
 With voice assistants like Siri, Alexa and Google Assistant, you can interact with the phone – playing music, making calls and asking for directions – by speaking and, crucially, without touching it.